erikryan-s/google-books/README.md

 -   Give feedback to the user when no book results can be found for the query.
 -   When a user clicks a book in the grid, a modal should appear with more book information, think about release, publish date, country, languages, etc.

-## Lifecycle and Implementation details
+## Lifecycle and Implementation Details

 ### Tech Used